-I recently completed an early study in this, which is included in a new report: Analytics and the Software-Defined Data Center.
+I recently completed an early study in this.
 My research indicates that a new crop of technology is emerging that could tie together storage, computing, and networking, by providing cutting-edge measurement and analysis that allows managers to gain more insight into what’s going on in data centers and networks, and eventually automate their management.

 See Extreme’s fancy graphic below on the Super Bowl.
 This just scratches the surface.
 What it shows, if anything, is how much information and analysis can be extracted from just about any network application.
 Imagine the data flowing through a ecommerce data center, or a digital media service.
 Businesses now have instant access to everything everybody is doing.
 Or how do some of the largest Websites in the world monitoring their networks for security breaches?

 The answer is mostly in measurement and analytics technologies.